Ernst Haeckel: Early life and education

+Ernst Haeckel, Christmas of 1860, at the age of 26.

 Ernst Haeckel was born on 16 February 1834, in Potsdam (then part of the Kingdom of Prussia).

 In 1852, Haeckel completed studies at the Domgymnasium, the cathedral high-school of Merseburg.
 He then studied medicine in Berlin and Würzburg, particularly with Albert von Kölliker, Franz Leydig, Rudolf Virchow (with whom he later worked briefly as assistant), and with the anatomist-physiologist Johannes Peter Müller (1801–1858).
 Together with Hermann Steudner he attended botany lectures in Würzburg.
 In 1857 Haeckel attained a doctorate in medicine, and afterwards he received the license to practice medicine.
 The occupation of physician appeared less worthwhile to Haeckel after contact with suffering patients.

 Career

 Haeckel studied under Carl Gegenbaur at the University of Jena for three years.
-In 1861 he earned a habilitation in comparative anatomy and became a professor of zoology at the University at Jena, where he remained for 47 years, from 1862 to 1909.
+In 1861 he earned a habilitation in comparative anatomy and became a professor of zoology at the University of Jena, where he remained for 47 years, from 1862 to 1909.
 Between 1859 and 1866, Haeckel worked on many phyla, such as radiolarians, poriferans (sponges) and annelids (segmented worms).
 During a trip to the Mediterranean, Haeckel named nearly 700 new species of radiolarians.

 From 1866 to 1867 Haeckel made an extended journey to the Canary Islands with Hermann Fol.
 On 17 October 1866 he arrived in London.
 Over the next few days he met Charles Lyell, and visited Thomas Huxley and family at their home.
 On 21 October he visited Charles Darwin at Down House in Kent.
 In 1867 he married Agnes Huschke.
 Their son Walter was born in 1868, their daughters Elizabeth in 1871 and Emma in 1873.
 In 1869 he traveled as a researcher to Norway, in 1871 to Croatia (where he lived on the island of Hvar in a monastery), and in 1873 to Egypt, Turkey, and Greece.
 In 1907 he had a museum built in Jena to teach the public about evolution.
 Haeckel retired from teaching in 1909, and in 1910 he withdrew from the Evangelical Church of Prussia.